Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 278: Test: Fix bug in tests for better readability. at 2025-07-23 09:54:09
 * Commit 279: Build: Configure CI for algorithm to improve user experience. at 2025-07-23 10:32:38
 * Commit 280: Docs: Configure CI for component to improve user experience. at 2025-07-24 13:48:33
+* Commit 281: Chore: Optimize performance of algorithm to enhance functionality. at 2025-07-29 12:04:44